-One key property of simple SCMs is that the solutions always satisfy the conditional independencies implied by $\sigma$ -separation.
-By simply replacing d-separation with $\sigma$ -separation it turns out that one can directly extend results and algorithms for acyclic SCMs to the more general class of simple SCMs.
-E.g., adjustment criteria (including the back-door criterion), Pearl's do-calculus and Tian's ID algorithm for the identification of causal effects have been extended recently to the class of modular SCMs, which contains the class of simple SCMs [20].
-Several causal discovery algorithms have already been proposed that work with simple SCMs, e.g., the first constraint-based causal discovery algorithm that can deal with cycles and non-linear functional relationships [19].
-Also, Local Causal Discovery (LCD) [10], Ystructures [38] and the Joint Causal Inference framework (JCI) all apply to simple SCMs [47] even though they were originally developed for acyclic SCMs only.
-Recently it has been shown that even the well-known Fast Causal Inference (FCI) algorithm [74, 80] is directly applicable to simple SCMs [44] and provides a consistent estimate of the Markov equivalence class (under the faithfulness assumption).
-Moreover, a method for constructing nonlinear simple SCMs using neural networks and sampling from them has been proposed [19].
-This illustrates that the class of simple SCMs forms a convenient and practical extension of the class of acyclic SCMs that can be used for the purposes of causal modeling, reasoning, discovery, and prediction.
+One key property of simple SCMs is that the solutions always satisfy the conditional independencies implied by σ -separation.
+By simply replacing d-separation with σ -separation, it turns out that one can directly extend results and algorithms for acyclic SCMs to the more general class of simple SCMs.
+For example, adjustment criteria (including the back-door criterion), Pearl's do-calculus and Tian's ID algorithm for the identification of causal effects have been extended recently to the class of modular SCMs, which contains the class of simple SCMs [19].
+Several causal discovery algorithms have already been proposed that work with simple SCMs, for example, the first constraint-based causal discovery algorithm that can deal with cycles and nonlinear functional relationships [18].
+Also, Local Causal Discovery (LCD) [9], Y-structures [35] and the Joint Causal Inference framework (JCI) all apply to simple SCMs [44] even though they were originally developed for acyclic SCMs only.
+Recently, it has been shown that even the well-known Fast Causal Inference (FCI) algorithm [69, 75] is directly applicable to simple SCMs [41] and provides a consistent estimate of the Markov equivalence class (under the faithfulness assumption).
+Moreover, a method for constructing nonlinear simple SCMs using neural networks and sampling from them has been proposed [18].
+This illustrates that the class of simple SCMs forms a convenient and practical extension of the class of acyclic SCMs that can be used for the purposes of causal modeling, reasoning, discovery and prediction.